 Heroin is a highly addictive opioid.
 It is smoked, snorted or injected.
 Street names for heroin include smack, dope, mud, horse, skag, junk, H, black tar, and skunk among others.
 In the United States, it is an illegal substance and is not available by prescription.
-This fact sheet discusses heroin alone, but women who use heroin may also use alcohol, tobacco, and other drugs that can be harmful.

 Could heroin cause other pregnancy complications?

 Studies involving those who often use opioids during their pregnancy have found an increased chance for pregnancy complications such as poor growth of the baby, stillbirth, preterm delivery (birth before 37 weeks of pregnancy), and fetal distress during labor.
 This is more commonly reported in those who are taking a drug like heroin or who are using prescribed pain medications in greater amounts or for longer than recommended by their healthcare provider.
 Use of an opioid close to the time of delivery can result in withdrawal symptoms in the baby (see the section of this fact sheet on neonatal abstinence syndrome.)

 Will my baby have withdrawal (neonatal abstinence syndrome) if I continue to take heroin?